 Improve your daily life

-Riding the Go-Tryke arm-leg bike outdoors is motivational.
-Instead of training alone on a stationary device, go for a walk with your friends and family while rediscovering landscapes, which were often inaccessible to you.
+Using the Go-Tryke arm-leg bike outdoors is motivating.
+Instead of training alone on a stationary device, go for a ride with your friends and family while discovering again landscapes that were often not accessible to you anymore.

-The review of the scientific literature shows that for people (multiple sclerosis, spinal cord injury, cerebral palsy, etc.) who have relevant indications, an improvement in daily activities, functional performance and quality of life related to health.
+Medical literature shows that for people with severe indications (multiple sclerosis, spinal cord injury, cerebral palsy, etc.), an improvement of daily activities, functional performance and quality of life lead to good health.

 Multiple sclerosis?
-Recharge your energy and improve your abilities!
+Recharge your battery and improve your abilities!

-Deficiencies in the body's regulatory mechanisms are generally reversible through exercise such as Go-Tryke cycling.
-There is strong evidence for the value of physical training for people with multiple sclerosis.
-Participation in physical activity and exercise has been shown to improve aerobic capacity, fatigue, gait, cardiovascular comorbidity, balance/stability, and health-related quality of life.
+Deficiencies in the body's regulatory mechanisms are often reversible through regular exercise such riding the Go-Tryke.
+There is strong evidence on the benefit of physical training for people with multiple sclerosis.
+It has been proven that physical activity and exercise reduce tiredness and cardiovascular comorbidity, improve aerobic capacity, walking, balance/stability and health-related quality of life.

 Prescription of exercises for patients with multiple sclerosis; potential benefits and practical recommendations